MonkyDCristian/SEMA_Sim/documentation/palletizing_develop.md

 	2. Wait for the box_in_position signal to arrive from the box_detector node.

-	3. Move the robot to the "pick up" position
+	3. Move the robot to the "pick up" position.

 	4. Attach the box